GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-assignment01.md

 a) read the rest of Unit 02 and read Unit 03.

-b) take the quiz in Ilias

-c) use your Script started in Exercise of Unit 1
+b) use your Script started in Exercise of Unit 1

-d) Choose your favorite book, movie, or game as a theme.
+c) Choose your favorite book, movie, or game as a theme.
 Based on this theme, create three vectors (vec1, vec2, and vec3) of different data types (e.g., numeric, character, logical).
 Each vector should contain at least 5 elements.

-e) try to create a dataframe, matrix and list from some of your vectors.
+d) try to create a dataframe, matrix and list from some of your vectors.

 upload your Rscript until 19th April latest, 16th April for feedback via Ilias - Assignments